-- future announcements concerning our business, our clients' businesses or our competitors' businesses; - the public's reaction to our press releases, other public announcements and filings with the SEC; - the market's reaction to our reduced disclosure and other requirements as a result of being an "emerging growth company" under the JOBS Act; - the size of our public float; - coverage by or changes in financial estimates by securities analysts or failure to meet their expectations: - market and industry perception of our success, or lack thereof, in pursuing our growth strategy; - strategic actions by us or our competitors, such as acquisitions or restructurings; - changes in laws or regulations which adversely affect our industry or us; - privacy and data protection laws, privacy or data breaches, or the loss of data; - changes in accounting standards, policies, guidance, interpretations or principles; - · changes in senior management or key personnel; - issuances, exchanges or sales, or expected issuances, exchanges or sales of our capital stock; - · changes in our dividend policy; - adverse resolution of new or pending litigation against us; and - changes in general market, economic and political conditions in the United States and global economies or financial markets, including those resulting from natural disasters, terrorist attacks, acts of war and responses to such events.
+- future announcements concerning our business, our clients' businesses or our competitors' businesses; - the public's reaction to our press releases, other public announcements and filings with the SEC; - the market's reaction to our reduced disclosure and other requirements as a result of being an "emerging growth company" under the JOBS Act; - the size of our public float; - coverage by or changes in financial estimates by securities analysts or failure to meet their expectations; - market and industry perception of our success, or lack thereof, in pursuing our growth strategy; - strategic actions by us or our competitors, such as acquisitions or restructurings; - changes in laws or regulations which adversely affect our industry or us; - privacy and data protection laws, privacy or data breaches, or the loss of data; - changes in accounting standards, policies, guidance, interpretations or principles; - changes in senior management or key personnel; - issuances, exchanges or sales, or expected issuances, exchanges or sales of our capital stock; - · changes in our dividend policy; - adverse resolution of new or pending litigation against us; and - changes in general market, economic and political conditions in the United States and global economies or financial markets, including those resulting from natural disasters, terrorist attacks, acts of war and responses to such events.

 These broad market and industry factors may materially reduce the market price of shares of Common Stock, regardless of our operating performance.
 In addition, price volatility may be greater if the public float and trading volume of Common Stock is low.
+A reduced trading volume may result now that our Common Stock is not trading on Nasdaq and is instead trading on the over-the-counter (OTC) Pink Sheets, and to the extent that we are successful in listing our Common Stock on either the OTC Markets' OTCQX or OTCQB market tier, there may still be a reduced trading volume.
 As a result, you may suffer a loss on your investment.